Laotian

 - Global Influence

-- Laotian culture influences global perceptions through its cuisine, traditional crafts, and participation in international cultural forums.
+- Laotian culture influences global communities through its cuisine, music, and art, with diaspora communities playing a key role in cultural exchange and preservation.

 - Awards And Recognition